-Regardless of future changes, anyone receiving the basic State Pension and who owns a home without a mortgage should at least be able to keep the wolf from the door.
+However, even with that risk, anyone receiving the basic State Pension should at least be able to keep the wolf from the door.
 It will not though, support the lifestyle most people aspire to, and more than the State Pension is needed if you want to have an enjoyable retirement.

 It is also worth remembering that it is unsafe to entirely rely on the State Pension being paid, at least at its current level.
-Hopefully it will be but, as an unfunded scheme, it depends on the government's ability and willingness to pay for it from current tax and NI revenues.
+Hopefully it will be but, as an unfunded scheme, it depends on the governments ability and willingness to pay for it from current tax and NI revenues.